jorje1908/_example/README.md

 Lest have some more fun now
-# This is an example repository master3 yo
+# This was an example repository master3 yo
 this repository is just made for fun --. maybe here a bit too now I am creating a nice conflict